clbustos/dominanceAnalysis/README.md

   da.attitude<-dominanceAnalysis(lm.attitude)
 ```

-Using `print()` method on the *dominanceAnalysis* object, we can see that *complaints* completely dominates all other predictors, followed by *learning* (lrnn).
-The remaining 4 variables (prvl,rass,crtc,advn) don't show a consistent pattern for complete and conditional dominance.
-The average contribution of each predictor is also presented, that defines defines general dominance.
+Using `print()` method on the *dominanceAnalysis* object, we can see
+that *complaints* completely dominates all other predictors, followed by
+*learning* (lrnn).
+The remaining 4 variables (prvl,rass,crtc,advn) don’t
+show a consistent pattern for complete and conditional dominance.
+The
+average contribution of each predictor is also presented, that defines
+defines general dominance.

-The `print()` method uses `abbreviate`, to allow complex models to be visualized at a glance.
+The `print()` method uses `abbreviate`, to allow complex models to be
+visualized at a glance.

 ``` r
   print(da.attitude)